ceteri/exelixi/README.md

 Each candidate solution has a _feature set_ -- i.e., its "chromosomes", if you will -- which can be altered and recominbed.
 The _fitness_ for each Individual gets evaluated (or approximated) using a _fitness function_ applied to its feature set.

-Evolution starts with randomly generated Individuals, then iterates through successive _generations_.
+Evolution starts with a set of randomly generated Individuals, then iterates through successive _generations_.
-During each generation, a stochastic process called _selection_ preserves the better fit Individuals as _parents_ for the next generation.
+A stochastic process called _selection_ preserves the Individuals with better fitness as _parents_ for the next generation.
-Some are randomly altered, based on a _mutation_ operation.
+Some get randomly altered, based on a _mutation_ operation.
 Pairs of parents selected at random (with replacement) from the Population are used to "breed" new Individuals, based on a _crossover_ operation.

 The algorithm terminates when the Population reaches some user-defined condition.
 For example:
-* maximum number of generations
 * acceptable fitness for some Individual
 * threshold aggregate error for the Population overall
+* maximum number of generations iterated
+* maximum number of Individuals evalutated

 ### Components